lewsilver/radar_doa/README.md

 # radar_doa

-About
-Code for RADAR doa algorithm with Matlab.
+Code for Radar DoA algorithm with Matlab, there are 3 types:
+1. Beamforming Algorithm, like DBF, Capon, IAA
+2. Space Algorithm, like MUSIC, Propagator
+3. Likelihood, like DML